 Meet the Team

 Equipped with highly specialized facilitation skills, including the horses, to provide you with the best possible care.

 Our Team of Horses & Humans

-We are blessed with a team of smart, kind, and conscientious humans and 23 amazing horses serving our clients and making the Acres life running smooth and making a big impact.
+We are blessed to serve our clients with a team of smart, kind, and conscientious humans and 16 amazing horses.
+By working together with our animal team we help the Acres life run smooth and make a big impact.

 Lynn Moore, Founder & CEO

 Credentials: MA, LADC, ARCH Professional Designation

 Lynn is the CEO of Acres for Life, which she co-founded in 2001.